canonical/charmed-aether-sd-core/docs/how-to/troubleshoot_user_plane_issues.md

 This guide provides step-by-step troubleshooting actions to identify user plane issues.
 It assumes that a UE (User Equipḿent) was able to connect to the network and establish a PDU session, meaning that the UE received an IP address.
-It also assume that the UE already tried using the connection unsuccessfully.
+It also assumes that the UE already tried using the connection unsuccessfully.

 If you encounter an issue and aren't able to address it via this guide, please raise an issue [here][Bug Report].